You can manage authorization in your Wavefront environment by:

 A service account name must be unique.
-Wavefront converts service account ID to lower case.
-Users can type upper case or lower case -- this helps avoid duplicates.
+Wavefront converts service account ID to lower case to avoid confusion that can result from almost identical account names (e.g. Service-1 and service-1).
+Users can type upper case or lower case.

 |Tokens||List of API tokens that the service account can use to authenticate to Wavefront.

 |Groups||By default, service accounts are added to the Everyone group and you cannot remove them.
 If you assign roles to the Everyone group, all the service accounts get the permissions associated with that role.
 You can also add a service accounts to other groups.|

 |Roles||Roles for the service account.
 Roles are sets of permissions.
 You could create one or two roles and use those roles only for service accounts.|